muazzam-akhtar/cub3D-Linux/Raycasting Algorithm/ReadMe.md

 # Raycasting Algorithm

-My Approach for the algorithm are references which I gathered from the guideline of [cub3D](https://lodev.org/cgtutor/raycasting.html) and from the videos of raycasting.
+My Approach for the algorithm are the references which I gathered from the guideline of [cub3D](https://lodev.org/cgtutor/raycasting.html) and from the videos of raycasting.

 Angles defined in the algorithm are mostly in degrees, some are mentioned in radians.

-Thanks to @MisterTooh for collaborating with me on this fun project.
+Thanks to [Hussain]@MisterTooh for collaborating with me on this fun project.
 Hope to work with you again in future projects.
 Now, Let's begin!

 ![begin](https://user-images.githubusercontent.com/81755254/195951594-38adbeff-ec0a-4c3b-9cce-2159907b9a0f.gif)